Acer Chromebook 11

 Battery Life

 Battery performance stands as one of the CB3-111’s genuine strengths.
-The 36Wh battery consistently delivers strong results: NotebookCheck’s testing recorded 9.2 hours during document work and 6.5 hours of continuous video playback.
+The 36Wh battery consistently delivers strong results across NotebookCheck’s three runtime tests: NotebookCheck’s testing recorded 9.2 hours of offline word processing, 9 hours 28 minutes of WiFi surfing, and 6 hours 34 minutes of 1080p H.264 video playback.
 Real-world use typically falls between these figures depending on screen brightness and workload intensity.
 The fanless design contributes to excellent power efficiency, drawing just 2.1-6.8W at idle and 8.6-9.4W under load.

 Thermal Performance and Noise